NatiM6/NatiM6/README.md

 ### Hi there 👋

+With my life back on track, I have more time and energy to code.
+Currently working on Graph Guesser.
+I think it might end up on itch if I make the graphics decent.
+Still, it only has basic functionality right now.

 <!--
 **NatiM6/NatiM6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.